GSON: A Group-based Social Navigation Framework with Large Multimodal Model: Conclusion

 \section{Conclusion}

-In this work, we present a novel approach that integrates the visual reasoning capabilities of Large Multimodal Models (LMM) with a social structure-aware perception and planning system for mobile robots operating in human-centered environments.
+In this work, we present a novel approach that integrates the visual reasoning capabilities of LMMs with a social structure-aware perception and planning system for mobile robots operating in human-centered environments.
 Our method utilizes the common sense reasoning ability of LMM by applying the visual prompting to predict the social relationships among pedestrians, which allows our planning system to generate socially aware behavior.
 Through extensive real-world navigation experiments, our approach demonstrated superior performance and robustness compared to baseline methods, illustrating its potential for improving social awareness and interaction in autonomous robot navigation.
-Future work could explore extending this framework to more dense social interactions and environments, combining the system with compact state representation\cite{chen2023llm}, and also explore distilling knowledge into smaller models for faster inference.
+Future work could explore extending this framework to more dense social interactions, combining compact state representation \cite{chen2023llm}, and also distilling knowledge into smaller models for faster inference.